Computer Science, BAS

 |EAS 203||Engineering Ethics||1|

-Select one from the following list: CIS 341 Compilers and Interpreters, CIS 350 Software Design/Engineering, CIS 371 Computer Organization and Design, CIS 380 Computer Operating Systems, CIS 450 Database and Information Systems, CIS 455 Internet and Web Systems, CIS 460 Interactive Computer Graphics, CIS 553 Networked Systems, or ESE 350 Embedded Systems/Microcontroller Laboratory.
+Select from the following list: CIS 341 Compilers and Interpreters, CIS 350 Software Design/Engineering, CIS 380 Computer Operating Systems, CIS 441 Embedded Software for Life-Critical Applications, CIS 450 Database and Information Systems, CIS 455 Internet and Web Systems, CIS 460 Interactive Computer Graphics, CIS 471 Computer Organization and Design, CIS 505 Software Systems, CIS 553 Networked Systems, or NETS 212 Scalable and Cloud Computing and ESE 350 Embedded Systems/Microcontroller Laboratory.